-MARC's Rating Outlook assesses the potential direction of the entity's rating over the intermediate term (typically over a one- to two-year period).
+MARC's Rating Outlook assesses the potential direction of the rating on the sukuk over the intermediate term (typically over a one to two-year period).
 The Rating Outlook may either be:

-POSITIVE which indicates that a rating may be raised; NEGATIVE which indicates that a rating may be lowered; STABLE which indicates that a rating is likely to remain unchanged; or DEVELOPING which indicates that a rating may be raised, lowered or remain unchanged.
+POSITIVEwhich indicates that a rating may be raised;NEGATIVEwhich indicates that a rating may be lowered;STABLEwhich indicates that a rating is likely to remain unchanged; orDEVELOPINGwhich indicates that a rating may be raised, lowered or remain unchanged.